[ aws ]

 CreateChannel — Creates a new channel and an associated stream key to start streaming.

 GetChannel — Gets the channel configuration for the specified channel ARN (Amazon Resource Name).

 BatchGetChannel — Performs GetChannel on multiple ARNs simultaneously.

-ListChannels — Gets summary information about all channels in your account, in the AWS region where the API request is processed.
+ListChannels — Gets summary information about all channels in your account, in the Amazon Web Services region where the API request is processed.
 This list can be filtered to match a specified name or recording-configuration ARN.
 Filters are mutually exclusive and cannot be used together.
 If you try to use both filters, you will get an error (409 Conflict Exception).

 UpdateChannel — Updates a channel’s configuration.
 This does not affect an ongoing stream of this channel.
 You must stop and restart the stream for the changes to take effect.

 CreateStreamKey — Creates a stream key, used to initiate a stream, for the specified channel ARN.

 GetStreamKey — Gets stream key information for the specified ARN.

 BatchGetStreamKey — Performs GetStreamKey on multiple ARNs simultaneously.